lifemikey/objectstorage-swift/pseudo-hierarchical-directories.md

 **Example** <br/>

-Instead of cURL, use a `HTTPie` as the command line tool to make HTTP requests.
+Instead of cURL, use a `HTTPie` as the command-line tool to make HTTP requests.
 Before you can do anything on {{site.data.keyword.objectstorageshort}}, you need to authenticate.

 1. Get an 'auth token`.